Extinction: Habitat degradation

 Habitat degradation is currently the main anthropogenic cause of species extinctions.
 The main cause of habitat degradation worldwide is agriculture, with urban sprawl, logging, mining, and some fishing practices close behind.
 The degradation of a species' habitat may alter the fitness landscape to such an extent that the species is no longer able to survive and becomes extinct.
 This may occur by direct effects, such as the environment becoming toxic, or indirectly, by limiting a species' ability to compete effectively for diminished resources or against new competitor species.

+Habitat destruction, particularly the removal of vegetation that stabilizes soil, enhances erosion and diminishes nutrient availability in terrestrial ecosystems.
+This degradation can lead to a reduction in agricultural productivity.
+Furthermore, increased erosion contributes to poorer water quality by elevating the levels of sediment and pollutants in rivers and streams.

 Habitat degradation through toxicity can kill off a species very rapidly, by killing all living members through contamination or sterilizing them.
 It can also occur over longer periods at lower toxicity levels by affecting life span, reproductive capacity, or competitiveness.

 Habitat degradation can also take the form of a physical destruction of niche habitats.
 The widespread destruction of tropical rainforests and replacement with open pastureland is widely cited as an example of this; elimination of the dense forest eliminated the infrastructure needed by many species to survive.
 For example, a fern that depends on dense shade for protection from direct sunlight can no longer survive without forest to shelter it.
 Another example is the destruction of ocean floors by bottom trawling.

 Diminished resources or introduction of new competitor species also often accompany habitat degradation.
-Global warming has allowed some species to expand their range, bringing unwelcome competition to other species that previously occupied that area.
+Global warming has allowed some species to expand their range, bringing competition to other species that previously occupied that area.
 Sometimes these new competitors are predators and directly affect prey species, while at other times they may merely outcompete vulnerable species for limited resources.
 Vital resources including water and food can also be limited during habitat degradation, leading to extinction.